Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/osBaseline/rhelQuickWins.md

 # Red Hat Enterprise Linux 7 VM Baseline Hardening

  A collection of scripts that will help to harden operating system baseline configuration supported by Cloudneeti as defined in CIS Red Hat Enterprise Linux 7 benchmark v2.2.0.
-This remediates policies, complaicne status can be validated for below [policies listed here.](../../osBaseline/rhelQuickWins/#center-for-internet-security-aws-red-hat-enterprise-linux-7-benchmark-v220)
+This remediates policies, compliance status can be validated for below [policies listed here.](../../osBaseline/rhelQuickWins/#center-for-internet-security-aws-red-hat-enterprise-linux-7-benchmark-v220)

 Note: The scripts are designed to harden the operating system baseline configurations, Please test it on the test/staging system before applying to the production system.